scraggo/Hangman-Web/log.md

 - Where to host?
 Codepen is one idea.

 ## I'm on...
+- line 208 - converting to for...in syntax (much nicer to look at)
 - Testing and working properly.
 The prompt window gets in the way when checking hints.
 But, we're going to make a UI that doesn't have that issue.